• Skip to content

 Sing and help your baby bounce and move to the rhythm.

-Books and reading for babies
+Books and reading ideas for your baby

 Share books with your baby.
 Talk about the pictures.